alexjball/share-space/Readme.md

 # TODO
 - Add mouse/keyboard control via noVNC
-- Add /control endpoint: clients try to connect, and the server authenticates it.
-If the requester is allowed, the connection is accepted and VNC control works.
-This endpoint should not be left unprotected, since it gives the requester control of the desktop.
 - Research discord bot: accept requests for new rooms, start and report status, set up discord auth, command for modifying access list.
 - Add timing information to webm_streaming_chunk
 - refactor webm_streaming_chunk to webm_media_source and attempt to merge upstream
-- Add generic auth flow with session cookies
-- Implement passcode (manually distributed) auth
 - Implement third-party (chatbot automated) auth
 - Set up CD to Vagrant hub for the host project
 - Set up CI for the environment: test that stack works and that video streams